Tilman O'Donnell was born in Boston, Massachusetts to a German mother and American father.

 Tilman made his debut as a choreographer in 2002 and has been awarded first prize in two international choreographic competitions.
 In 2005 he was appointed both 'Dancer To Watch" and "Choreographer To Watch" by the leading European magazine Ballet Tanz.
 In 2011 he created two site-specific works for Cullberg Ballet in Stockholm.
 In 2012 he created the piece "August did not have what is commonly considered good taste as far as furniture is concerned.."
 He has also created works for Spira Jönköping under the banner Cullberg To Come (Word of Mouth) and a piece for Staatstheater Graz.

 In 2014, Tilman was invited to be artist in residence together with Cyril Baldy at Centre Choreographique Circuit-Est / Goethe Institut Montreal.
 In 2015 he created the solo Whatever Singularity #453: Solo For Maxime / Dancing With Alain for the Göteborgs Operans Danskompani, and toured the work to the Nordwind Festival in autumn 2015.
-A work for full dancer orchestra , entitled In LIfe & Love & So On, premiered in October 2015 at The Royal Danish Ballet, Copenhagen.
+A work for full dancer orchestra , entitled In Life & Love & So On, premiered in October 2015 at The Royal Danish Ballet, Copenhagen.
 Shortly thereafter, he created These & Those & Upon Us (with Cyril Baldy) for the University of Dance, Copenhagen, Denmark.
-In addition, he created In Some Sense (with guitarist Mikkel Ploug), premiered at Jazz Days in Koge, Denmark.
-The work is slated for expansion in 2018.
+In addition, he created the short work In Some Sense (with guitarist Mikkel Ploug), premiered at Jazz Days in Koge, Denmark.
 Tilman returned to Montreal with Cyril Baldy in 2016 to create the site specific piece Whateverness Singularities in collaboration with Montreal based artists Hanako Hoshimi-Caines, Dana Michel, Adam Kinner, and Jacob Wren.